Comfile Technology

 During my stint as a consultant with General Dynamics years ago I was working on part of a payload ground station telemetry

-and the NASA payloads atop the booters at the launch complex.
-After some research I found a nice line of microcontrollers that could
+station and the NASA payloads atop the booters at the launch complex.
+After some research I found a nice line of

 Below are a few photos of the project and some of my personal collection of Comfile hardware - click on the photos to see larger versions.